How Admins & Users Can Make Google Workspace Security Even Stronger

 Use a Physical Security Key

-At the 2018 Google Next conference, Google announced the Titan Security Key.
-The key is available in Google’s online store.
+Google’s Titan Security key is available in Google’s online store.

 This is a physical key that can be kept on a key chain.
-It plugs into a computer’s USB port.
-This is the best defense against phishing attacks.
+It plugs into a computer’s USB port, and it is the best defense against phishing attacks.

 Google Titan Security Key

-In 2017, Google required all 35,000 employees to use a security key.
+In 2017, Google required all its employees to use a security key.
 Since then, not one employee account has been compromised.

-Using a security key does not supersede the ability to use a verification code.
-It’s just that using a security key in place of a verification code provides an additional layer of security.
+Using a security key does not supersede the ability to use a verification code; it just provides an additional layer of security.

 With some basic actions, admins and users can strengthen Google Workspace security.